 This hall is an attractive place for children who like science and hands-on activities where they can have great fun.
-It comprises seven theme exhibition areas (Happy Farm, Cheerful Water Bay, Science Castle, Exploring Mountains, Safety Island, Performance Scene and Hands-on Activities) with a total area of 40,896 square feet (3,800 square meters).
-It is set up for three-to-ten-year-old children, aiming at inspiring their interest in science in various educational ways, including games, discussions and interaction.
+It comprises seven theme exhibition areas: Happy Farm, Cheerful Water Bay, Science Castle, Exploring Mountains, Safety Island, Performance Scene and Hands-on Activities, with a total area of 3,800 square meters (40,896 square feet).
+It is set up for three-to-eight-year-old children, aiming at inspiring their interest in science in various educational ways, including games, discussions and interaction.

 Glory of China Hall

 This hall showcases the significant accomplishments of ancient China in science and technology, which play an important role in promoting Chinese social progress and world civilization.
 This hall is divided into five sections.
 Introduction Hall helps guide visitors to know ancient China.
-There are two main exhibitions: Taosi Observatory (it is a part of Taosi Site in the middle reaches of the Yellow River
+There are two main exhibitions: Taosi Observatory, a part of Taosi Site in the middle reaches of the Yellow River

 Exploration and Discovery Hall

 Exploration and discovery is a lasting theme in the process of human civilization.
 This hall focuses on scientific exploration in many areas: the origin of the universe, microscopic matter, natural phenomenon such as motion, sound, light and electricity, life and math.
 It displays the wonder and mystery of science and helps visitors experience the joy brought by exploration and discovery.
-The hall is made up of A Hall and B Hall with an exhibition area of 5,979 square yards (5,000 square meters) and eight theme exhibition sections (Miraculous Universe, Subtle Material, Mysterious Life, Law of Motion, Rhyme of Sound, Brilliance of Light, Magnetism and Lure of Science).
+The hall is made up of A Hall and B Hall with an exhibition area of 5,000 square meters (5,979 square yards) and eight theme exhibition sections--Miraculous Universe, Subtle Material, Mysterious Life, Law of Motion, Rhyme of Sound, Brilliance of Light, Magnetism and Lure of Science.

 Sci-tech and Life Hall